Showing posts with label Ruth Gordon. Show all posts

 In both form and function, Daisy Clover IS Neely O'Hara to me, and Inside Daisy Clover is full of scenes that recall or inadvertently reference Valley of the Dolls and Patty Duke's legendarily comic dramatic performance.

 Both Neely and Daisy are given to striking "little toughie" postures to convey defiance.
 Their careers are chronicled with climbing-the-ladder-of-success montages.
-Each lady falls victim to self-destructive behavior and suffers a mental breakdown.
+Each marries a gay or rumored-to-be gay husband.
+Each suffers a nervous breakdown while trying to manage self-destructive behavior patterns.
 And, of course, both Neely and Daisy are singing stars with dubbed voices.
-And perhaps best of all; Daisy's and Neely's songs were penned by the same composers: husband and wife team Dory & Andre Previn—two individuals who never heard a Vegas-style musical cliché they didn't like.
+Perhaps best of all; Daisy's and Neely's songs were penned by the same composers: husband and wife team Dory & Andre Previn—two individuals who never heard a Vegas-style musical cliché they didn't like.

 Natalie Wood and Robert Redford doing what they do best in Inside Daisy Clover...looking pretty.